North Korea honors soldiers killed in Ukraine.

 Highlights

-Kim Jong-un dedicated a memorial to soldiers killed in the Ukraine war.
+Kim Jong-un dedicated a memorial to North Korean soldiers killed in the Ukraine war.

-Kim Jong-un met with the Russian Defense Minister to commemorate soldiers.
+Kim Jong-un met with the Russian Defense Minister, reaffirming military cooperation.

 Perspectives